Bainezy94/TheFarmersMarket/README.md

 ### 18. Discuss how Agile methodology is being implemented in your project.

-We used Agile methodology to guide our completion of The Sleepy Farmer's Markets.
-Breaking down our workflow into incremental sprints allowed us to constantly regroup every morning to discuss our progress and our next tasks.
-From these discussions, we were able to redirect our attention to any remaining uncompleted parts of the current sprint, if needed.
-Additionally, we were motivated by these sprints as they provided a soft deadline and a small sense of accomplishment when met.
+We used Agile methodology to guide our completion of **The Sleepy Farmer's Markets**.
+This was done by breaking our project into sprints so that each sprint covered one user story and its associated tasks.

+Using incremental sprints encouraged us to constantly regroup every morning to discuss our progress.
+From these discussions, we were able to constantly ensure our attention was appropriately focused on completing the current sprint.
+Additionally, we were motivated by these sprints as they provided a small sense of accomplishment when completed.

 By the end of the project, we had completed __ sprints.
 The tasks completed within each sprint can be seen in the appropriate screenshot [here](#trello-screenshots).
-Each sprint corresponded to a specific feature of our marketplace and spanned over one or two user journeys.
-We aimed to fulfill our designated high-priority user stories first so that we could quickly develop an MVP.
-The last __ sprints covered the remaining user stories, related features, and testing.
+We aimed to fulfill our agreed upon high-priority user stories first so that we could quickly develop an MVP.
+The last __ sprints covered the remaining user stories, and testing.

  ~~Documents comprehensive plan for agile methodology, with extensive evidence of use~~